Healthy Life Trainer

 This nut and date energy balls recipe is so simple; it needs only 5 ingredients and will be ready in less than 10 minutes.
 These energy balls are naturally sweetened by dates and cranberries, so there is no need to add any sugar.
 Also, this recipe is paleo, vegan, and gluten-free, so it works just fine for everyone, and they taste so delicious.

-You can enjoy these energy balls for breakfast as a dessert or snack; this healthy snack will give you energy throughout the day and satisfy your sweet craving.
+You can enjoy these energy balls for breakfast as a dessert or snack; this easy snack will give you energy throughout the day and satisfy your sweet craving.
 One other good thing about this recipe is that it is freezer friendly; I usually have 2 batches in my freezer ready when needed.

 Nuts and Date Energy Balls